jefflessard/tvheadend-documentation/development/architecture/15-HTTP-API-Server.md

 #### 15.1.5 Connection Management

-**Thread-Per-Connection Model:**
+**Connection Handling Model:**
-- Each HTTP connection runs in its own thread
+- HTTP connections are handled by the TCP server layer
-- Thread created by TCP server when connection accepted
+- The TCP server manages connection lifecycle and threading
-- Thread name: `tvh:http-<client-ip>`
+- Connections may handle multiple requests with keep-alive support
-- Thread lifetime: Duration of connection (may handle multiple requests with keep-alive)
+- Thread management details are implemented in the TCP server subsystem

 **Connection Lifecycle:**
 ```c